How To Set Up Wix Reviews: Step-by-Step Guide (2026)

 • Homepage: Add a curated "Featured Reviews" section showing 3–5 hand-picked reviews with star ratings.
 Wix lets you select specific reviews to display in a widget - choose reviews that mention specific benefits rather than generic praise.

-• Checkout page: If your Wix plan allows custom checkout sections, a small “Trusted by X customers” badge with a star average near the checkout button reduces cart abandonment.
-This leverages social proof at the final decision point.
+• Checkout page: If your Wix plan allows custom checkout sections, a small "Trusted by X customers" badge with a star average near the checkout button reduces cart abandonment.
+This social proof works at the final decision point.

 • Avoid footers and sidebars: Review widgets in sidebars and footers see significantly lower engagement.
 Inline placement within the content flow always outperforms peripheral placement.